-Maritime history of The Netherlands
+Maritime history of Amsterdam

-You can climb on board and wander around.
-The interior will give you an idea of how seamen in the colonial ear lived during the 8 months trip to the East (India, Indonesia).
+You can climb on board the East Indiaman called ‘Amsterdam’ and wander around.
+The interior will give you an idea of how sea men in the colonial era lived on a 8 months trip to the East (India, Indonesia).

-How to get to Maritime Museum and Tickets
+How to get to Maritime Museum

 Entrance to the inner courtyard and watching the led light show is free.
-An entrance ticket to the Maritime Museum is €15; €7,50 for kids.
+Recommended in winter!

 You can also combine a visit to the National Maritime Museum with a 75- minute canal cruise tour for just €25 and book the Secret Amsterdam 75-Minute Cruise and Maritime Museum.

 The Amsterdam Maritime Museum also has temporary exhibitions.
 Check out what’s on this year in the Amsterdam exhibitions calendar.